LukeBailey181/personal_website/content/education.md

 I am currently pursuing a joint major in Computer Science and Mathematics at Harvard College.
-I came to university in the summer of 2019 but took a leave of absence to work in the 2020 - 2021 school year so am currently a sophomore student.
+I came to university in the summer of 2019 but took a leave of absence to work in the 2020 - 2021 school year so am currently a junior student.

 ### Relevant Coursework

 1. CS 50 - coding in C, Python and SQL
 2. CS 124 - Data Structures and Algorithms
-3. CS 20 - Discrete Mathematics in Computer Science
-4. Currently taking CS 242 (graduate level) - Computing at Scale
+4. CS 242 (graduate level) - Computing at Scale
+5. CS 181 - machine learning
+5. Currently taking CS 243 (graduate level) - Advanced networks

 ---